Dmitry-Skachkov/Wannier90_examples/README.md

 > yambo

-Then run Yambo GW calculation:
+Then run Yambo GW calculation for all 29 k-points:

 > yambo -F [yambo_G0W0.in](/Example_2/yambo_G0W0.in)